-London, England, is a must-see destination for any world traveler.
+London, England, is a must-see destination for any world traveller.
 If you’re getting ready for your first trip to London, you probably have a lot of questions about what to see and do during your visit.
 Our travel tips for first-time visitors will ensure that you don’t miss a thing!

 As a major city in Europe, London is relatively accessible by air.
 Heathrow is the central hub and is the airport most tourists go through when they come from the United States or other countries outside of Europe.
 From Heathrow, you can easily take the tube to get into central London.
 Trains run every few minutes and take about 45 minutes to get into the heart of the city.